-agricultural outcomes or poverty.21 Others have shown that the increased use of digital financial services has been linked to informal, micro and small enterprises.^{22,23} This anecdotal evidence highlights the role that digital technology can play in reducing inequalities and ensuring inclusive and shared prosperity for all.
+services has been linked to informal, micro and small enterprises.
+This anecdotal evidence highlights the role digital technology can play in reducing inequalities and ensuring inclusive and shared prosperity for all.

-- 29. Africa is doing well in digitalization from a digital economy perspective, but not in the core digital and information technology sectors.
+29. Africa is doing well in digitalization from a digital economy perspective, but not in the core digital and information technology sectors.
 M-Pesa is an excellent example in this regard.
 M-Pesa was hosted in Germany until 2015, following which the migration of the technology to Kenya started.
-It was owned by Vodafone (United Kingdom) until 2020, at which point the brand and its technologies were acquired by Safaricom and Vodacom South Africa for about \$13 million.
+It was owned by Vodafone (United Kingdom) until 2020, at which point Safaricom and Vodacom South Africa acquired the brand and its technologies for about \$13 million.
 From a development perspective, such an arrangement denied the continent both a more profound technological learning opportunity and foreign exchange (in royalty payments at 2 per cent of its revenues).
 M-Pesa is not the only example.
 With minimal investment in cloud computing, technical expertise and support infrastructure and services, many African technology platforms are hosted abroad.
 African firms, such as Liquid Intelligent Technologies, have data centres in Johannesburg, Cape Town, Nairobi, Harare and Kigali.
-They partnered with Microsoft's Azure and demonstrated that Africa could compete in core digital services, with the right incentives and investments to build digital skills and infrastructure. - 30.
-In terms of the generation and use of digital technologies, the continent's capabilities are still emerging as well.
-For example, the United Nations Conference on Trade and Development estimated in its 2021 report that African share of global Internet traffic is very small and usage remains low: about 9.8 per cent of Internet users using Internet banking and 3.5 per cent selling goods and services online.24 Africa and Latin America account for a combined share of 1 per cent of the world's 70 most influential digital platforms25, suggesting limited digital innovation and limited commercialization capacity.
-A similar trend is observed in blockchain-related patents, global spending on the Internet of Things, and the global market of commercial cloud computing.26 - 31.
-While Africa is doing well in terms of the rates of growth in the numbers of Internet and mobile phone users, the continent seems to perform poorly in respect of the key technologies that underpin the digital economy.
+They partnered with Microsoft's Azure and demonstrated that Africa could compete in core digital services with the right incentives and investments to build digital skills and infrastructure.

+30. In terms of the generation and use of digital technologies, the continent's capabilities are also emerging.
+For example, the United Nations Conference on Trade and Development estimated in its 2021 report that the African share of global Internet traffic is minimal, and usage remains low: about 9.8 per cent of Internet users use Internet banking, and 3.5 per cent sell goods and services online.
+Africa and Latin America account for a combined share of 1 per cent of the world's 70 most influential digital platforms, suggesting limited digital innovation and limited commercialization capacity.
+A similar trend is observed in blockchain-related patents, global spending on the Internet of Things, and the global market of commercial cloud computing.

+31. While Africa is doing well in terms of the growth rates in Internet and mobile phone users, the continent seems to perform poorly regarding the key technologies that underpin the digital economy.
 Cloud computing is one of those critical technologies where Africa remains behind.
-Still, it is essential in order for individuals, firms and institutions to store, process and use the vast volumes of data that are generated every day.
-Currently, the global cloud computing market is thought to be worth \$371.4 billion, and is expected to reach \$832.1 billion by 2025.
-Some of the top firms (such as Amazon, Google and Microsoft) are making massive investments in cloud services, covering applications, infrastructure management, security and business processes, among others.
+Still, it is essential for individuals, firms, and institutions to store, process, and use the vast volumes of data generated every day.
+The global cloud computing market is currently worth \$371.4 billion and is expected to reach \$832.1 billion by 2025.
+Some of the top firms (such as Amazon, Google, and Microsoft) are making massive investments in cloud services, covering applications, infrastructure management, security, and business processes.